-In the 1900s, iodine deficiency was a problem in the United States but was corrected with the addition of iodine to table salt.
-Hypothyroidism, thyroid gland enlargement (goiter) and weight gain are other conditions that can result from too little iodine in the diet.
-Many pregnant women in the U.S. continue to have insufficient iodine intakes, especially those who have low intakes of dairy and iodized salt.
+Until the early 1900s, iodine deficiency was a common problem in the United States but was significantly improved with the addition of iodine to table salt.
+Hypothyroidism, thyroid gland enlargement (goiter) and weight gain are other conditions that may result from too little iodine in the diet.
+Many pregnant women in the U.S. continue to have insufficient iodine intakes, especially those who have low intakes of dairy, seafood and iodized salt.

 Iodine and the Brain

 With iodine deficiency listed as the leading cause of mental retardation around the world, iodine is an important component for healthy brain development.
 The most damaging consequences are on fetal and infant development of the brain when deficiency can cause irreversible brain damage that lasts a lifetime.
 Brain damage, cretinism, mental retardation and other conditions are additional risks.